NsukM/Sambo-Nsuku-Assignment_12/README.md

-Here is the final cleaned-up version of your README.md for Assignment 12 and 13 — ready to copy and paste into your GitHub repo:

-⸻

 # Assignment 12 & 13 – Service Layer, API, and CI/CD for Fitness Tracker

 This repository contains the complete implementation of the Fitness Tracker system, including: